its-rajesh/rajesh/content/blog/representation-oracle/index.md

 **MRSTFT stays strong everywhere.**

-So no — this isn’t a dataset coincidence.
+So no, this isn’t a dataset coincidence.

 ---